 Getting long hauled, or taken for a longer ride than necessary by Vegas cabbies is a common complaint of visitors.
 Oftentimes, newcomers to Vegas don’t even realize they have paid an inflated fare.

-The taxi industry’s bad reputation in Las Vegas has driven many to avoid the mode of transportation altogether, opting for rideshare services Uber or Lyft which are typically cheaper and have always offered transparent pricing.
+The taxi industry’s bad reputation has driven many to avoid the mode of transportation altogether, opting for rideshare services Uber or Lyft which are typically cheaper and have always offered transparent pricing.

 The flat rate that customers pay is based on which “zone” your destination hotel is located within.